 More serious symptoms include:

-Your doctor will also move your legs in different positions, including bending and straightening your knees.
+Your provider will also move your legs in different positions, including bending and straightening your knees.
 This is to check your strength and ability to move.

-To test nerve function, the doctor uses a rubber hammer to check your reflexes.
-To test how well your nerves sense feeling, the doctor touches your legs in many places with a pin, cotton swab, or feather.
+To test nerve function, your provider will use a rubber hammer to check your reflexes.
+To test how well your nerves sense feeling, your provider will touch your legs in many places with a pin, cotton swab, or feather.
+To check your balance, your provider will ask you to close your eyes while keeping your feet together.

-A brain and nervous system (neurologic) examination helps confirm leg weakness and decreased sensation in the legs.
-The following tests may be done:
+A brain and nervous system (neurologic) examination helps confirm leg weakness and loss of sensation in the legs.
+You may have the following tests:

-Your doctor and other health professionals will help you manage your pain and keep you as active as possible.
+Your provider and other health professionals will help you manage your pain and keep you as active as possible.

 Treatments for back pain caused by spinal stenosis include: